Hiroshi Nagano

-Hiroshi Nagano (長野 博, Nagano Hiroshi) is a Japanese singer, rapper, actor, and television host.
+Hiroshi Nagano (長野 博, Nagano Hiroshi) is a Japanese singer, actor, and television host.
 He is a former member of V6, a dance-vocal group formed in 1995 by Johnny & Associates, and its subunit 20th Century.
 He is best-known for his role in the popular tokusatsu series Ultraman Tiga, as the lead character, Daigo Madoka/Ultraman Tiga.

 Career

 In 1986, at age 14, Nagano joined Johnny & Associates as a Johnny's Jr. He quit Johnny's Jr. in 1990 to continue his studies but rejoined in mid-1992.
 V6 was formed on 4 September 1995.
 They made their CD debut on 1 November 1995.

 In 1988, Nagano made his acting debut in the television series, Kinpachi-sensei.
 He landed his first lead role in 1996 as Daigo Madoka in the tokusatsu television drama Ultraman Tiga.
 In addition to starring in the Ultraman Tiga television series, he has also appeared in several of its spin-offs and feature films.